Consistency of higher derivative couplings to matter fields in scalar-tensor gravity: Introduction

 Recently, a generalization of invertible disformal transformations involving second (and higher) derivatives of the scalar DOF was proposed~\cite{Takahashi:2021ttd}.
 By applying this novel class of generalized disformal transformations to the Horndeski theory, we can derive yet more general higher-order scalar-tensor theories than ever constructed, which we call generalized disformal Horndeski (GDH) theories~\cite{Takahashi:2022mew}.
 Since two theories thus related via invertible disformal transformation are equivalent, GDH theories are also free from the Ostrogradsky instability (even though the field equations are apparently of higher order).
 However, this statement should be taken with care.
 The equivalence holds only in vacuum, and the Horndeski theory with minimally coupled matter and GDH theories with minimally coupled matter are \textit{not} equivalent.
 Therefore, the inclusion of (minimally coupled) matter fields in GDH theories could result in extra ghost DOFs.
 The possible appearance of extra DOFs can be understood by moving back to the ``Horndeski frame'' where the gravity sector is described by the Horndeski theory and the matter sector is coupled to a generalized disformal metric involving second derivatives of the scalar DOF.
 In the Horndeski frame, the matter fields are thus coupled with second derivatives of the scalar DOF, possibly breaking the degeneracy conditions.
 This issue has been pointed out already in the context of DHOST theories~\cite{Deffayet:2020ypa,Garcia-Saenz:2021acj}.
 Motivated by this concern, the consistency of matter couplings in GDH theories has been investigated in Refs.~\cite{Takahashi:2022mew,Naruko:2022vuh,Takahashi:2022ctx}.
-However, in those previous studies, the unitary gauge is taken in which the scalar DOF is homogeneous on constant-time hypersurfaces.
+In those previous studies, however, the unitary gauge is taken, which is justified only if the scalar field has a timelike gradient.
 The conditions that remove extra ghost DOFs derived in Refs.~\cite{Takahashi:2022mew,Naruko:2022vuh,Takahashi:2022ctx} should therefore be weaker than those that would be derived without assuming any particular gauge.
-In other words, upon imposing the degeneracy conditions validated only in the unitary gauge, there would be the Ostrogradsky ghost away from the unitary gauge.
+In other words, upon imposing the degeneracy conditions validated only in the unitary gauge, there would be an apparent Ostrogradsky ghost away from the unitary gauge.
 Such a gauge-dependent Ostrogradsky ghost would be a nonpropagating ``shadowy mode,'' and hence harmless~\cite{DeFelice:2018ewo,DeFelice:2021hps}.
-Nevertheless, since such theories are rather tricky and the shadowy mode requires a careful treatment, we are interested mostly in theories without the shadowy mode.
-Also, by removing the Ostrogradsky ghost in any gauge, one may safely consider, e.g., static stars and black holes dressed with a static scalar profile.
-Along this line of thought, in this paper, we explore, without assuming any particular gauge, the conditions under which matter couplings to GDH theories are consistent and there is no Ostrogradsky instability.
+Having said that, we need to remove such an extra DOF in any gauge to safely consider, e.g., static stars and black holes dressed with a static scalar profile.
+Also, since such theories are rather tricky and the shadowy mode requires a careful treatment, we are interested mostly in theories without the shadowy mode.
+Along this line of thought, in this paper, we explore, without assuming any particular gauge, the conditions under which matter couplings to GDH theories are consistent and there is no extra DOF.